Donate to the 2024 Leadership Pensacola Class Project

-Leadership Pensacola (LeaP), a program of the Pensacola Chamber Foundation, aims to develop community-minded leaders during its 10-month-long program.
-LeaP is designed to help participants acquire an understanding of the issues facing the Pensacola area and to gain the leadership skills necessary to resolve them.
+Leadership Pensacola (LeaP), a program of the Pensacola Chamber Foundation, aims to develop a pool of qualified, highly motivated individuals.
+LeaP is designed to help participants acquire an understanding of the issues facing the Pensacola area and gain the leadership skills necessary to resolve them.
 Candidates sought come from a cross-section of the community – men and women from different political, career, educational, social and cultural backgrounds.

 - Identify and cultivate current and future community leaders from the various geographic, ethnic, occupational and economic backgrounds of the Pensacola area.